robmilne/RETest/README.txt

 branches or leaves of the test tree and they must be constructed and declared according to a minimal set of RET rules.

-ret.h contains contains definitions and macros that must be configured to allow RET to function inside an embedded system.
+ret.h contains definitions and macros that must be configured to allow RET to function inside an embedded system.
 The RET_..._SIZE preprocessor definitions must be set so as to stay within the available RAM resources of the target device.
 The RET_SYS_TICK_FUNC() and RET_SEND_BUF() macros must refer to system calls that provide time data and communication transmission.

 This test framework has been used with Segger RTT.
 Segger's J-link probe can be used to both program and run the unit tests on the target device.
 The RTT viewer and embedded RTT driver code is downloadable from: https://www.segger.com/jlink-software.html
+For my test and IDE I compiled the RTT_Syscalls_IAR.c and SEGGER_RTT.c files into my project.
+The RTT viewer requires the RAM address on the embedded target where the RTT control block is placed.
+This address obtained by manually inspecting the linker map output from the embedded project for the location of the _SEGGER_RTT object.
+See the RTT_setup.png included in the example folder to see how this address is passed to JLinkRTTViewer.

-The following simple example code can be used on the target device to trigger a pre-compiled test via the JLinkRTTViewer software or custom software developed with the Segger SDK:
+The following simple example code can be used on the target device to trigger a pre-compiled test via the JLinkRTTViewer software or custom software developed with the Segger SDK.
+The output in JLinkRTTViewer is shown for the example test in RET_RTT.png.

 #ifdef UNIT_TEST
   SEGGER_RTT_Init();